fkmiec/goscript/README.md

 }
 ```

-And run it directly like a shell script:
+Modify permissions to make it executable and run it directly like a shell script:

 ```
 > $ ./gofind.go